derbenx/DBnanoAPI/README.md

 You probably want the latest version of this script.<br>
 You also need AHK AutoHotKey v2. https://www.autohotkey.com/download/<br>
 <br>
-NOTE: I have all the safety settings disabled, use any of the other ones to re-enable.
-Settings are; BLOCK_NONE, BLOCK_ONLY_HIGH, BLOCK_MEDIUM_AND_ABOVE, BLOCK_LOW_AND_ABOVE, HARM_BLOCK_THRESHOLD_UNSPECIFIED<br>
+NOTE: I have all the safety settings disabled, to enable, use any of the other settings; BLOCK_NONE, BLOCK_ONLY_HIGH, BLOCK_MEDIUM_AND_ABOVE, BLOCK_LOW_AND_ABOVE<br>
-Despite the settings, google will block images automatically too if it sets off a filter.<br>
+The more images get blocked the farther down the list you go.
+Despite the settings, google will block images automatically if it sets off a filter.<br>
 <code>
         . '"safetySettings": ['
             . '{"category": "HARM_CATEGORY_HARASSMENT", "threshold": "BLOCK_NONE"}, '